gasse4/gasse4/README.md

 ## 🏆 Major Achievements

 - 🥇 **First Prize Winner | Huawei ICT Competition 2024-2025 (Northern Africa):** Ranked among the top digital talents in the region, qualifying for the **Global Finals in Shenzhen, China**.
 Specialized in advanced ICT tracks including Cloud and Computing.
-- 🚀 **GSoC 2026 Candidate:** Proposing a Native Builder Plugin for the **Neutralinojs** framework to automate cross-platform app distribution.

 ---